ivanceras/orm/README.md

 ````

-Warning: fluentsql API should be used only when the EntityManager/Query API is not capable of letting you express your very complex SQL statements such as the one used in Reporting.
+Note: Though writing in fluentsql API is a lot more readable and flexible, this should be used sparingly in order not to loose portability of your app to any other database platform that is very different from traditional RDBMS database (such as Google BigTable, DynamoDB)